 Late 2016: Dan Byrnes in Australia and Peter Dickson (UK) are looking anew at John Rose in Virginia, died 1802-1803, a lawyer employed by London-based merchant Duncan Campbell (1726-1803) to collect Campbell's debts due to the American War of Independence.
 The debts were worth about 8000 pounds sterling by 1787.
 This work in time may become an addendum for the book Merchant Networks.
 It may also become a new last chapter for the online book that Dan Byrnes had thought was finished, now found online on this domain, The Blackheath Connection.
 From 1803, John Rose's role was taken over by a relative of his in Virginia, Lawrence Berry.
-The work of Rose and Berry has probably never before been inspected by serious historians and it will be fascinating to see what surfaces here - Ed
+The work of Rose and Berry has probably never before been inspected by serious historians and it will be fascinating to see what surfaces here - so work continues.
+Ed

 By 10-11-2015, updates on files for the Anglo-American bankers who also appear as an addendum to the book Merchant Networks.Lane, Son and Fraser, which merchant bank failed in England in 1793.
 (Some new files on these matters were sent to Maine, USA, by 2019 -Ed.)

-29 January 2013: Sydney historian Gary Sturgess laments the fact that the spot on Sydney Harbour where Gov. Phillip landed in January 1788 is now marked with, of all things, a portaloo.
+29 January 2013: Sydney historian (Prof.) Gary Sturgess laments the fact that the spot on Sydney Harbour where Gov. Phillip landed in January 1788 is now marked with, of all things, a portaloo.
 How to honour the spot more appropriately? is his question.
 See: Sturgess here.

 28-9-2012: A review by Dan Byrnes of Dr John Jiggens, Sir Joseph Banks and the Question of Hemp: Hemp, Sea-Power and Empire, 1777-1815.
 Australia, Jay Jay Publishing, 2012.
 Paperback, 285pp.
 ISBN: 978-0-9578684-3-4.
 At HEMP, Critical, very: not a complimentary book review at all.